sejlab/Soay_Immune_GWAS/README.md

 * 7_Sex_Specific_Effects_v1.R
 * 7_SNP_Effects.R

-The data files are archived on the Dryad repository and are described as follows:
+The data files are archived in a [Dryad repository](https://datadryad.org/review?doi=doi:10.5061/dryad.hs5650c) (Link will go live on publication) and are described as follows:
-[ LINK WILL BE UPDATED ]

 * data/20181107_BEAST_data_formatted.RData